geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 **Geohot** [[00:00:51](https://www.youtube.com/watch?v=IEel2egz8pc&t=51)]
 Sure
 Had a pretty good week this week.
-Finally got multi and Gradient merge that depend on UOPs and not on anything else.
+Finally got multi and Gradient merge that depend on UOps and not on anything else.
-So we had a separate class called multi-lazybuffer.
+So we had a separate class called multi-LazyBuffer.
-Multi-lazybuffer doesn't exist anymore.
+Multi-LazyBuffer doesn't exist anymore.
 It's constructed at schedule time now by pushing this ops multi down through the graph.
 So it's pretty much the same logic, but instead of being a class, it's a graph rewrite.
 And then once multi was done, I could finally merge gradient.
-The problem with gradient with multi lazy buffer is you'd have to apply the gradient on the multi lazy buffer.
+The problem with gradient with multi LazyBuffer is you'd have to apply the gradient on the multi LazyBuffer.
 So you have to apply the gradient basically before you apply the multi.
 But yeah, this is no problem now because the multi stuff is applied at schedule time and the gradient happens before schedule time.
 So we got a big, we got like a 200 line reduction for that.